prabodhmeshram/leetcode-js/README.md

-# leetcode-js
+# Leetcode in JavaScript
-Solving Leetcode problems in JS
+Solving Leetcode problems in JavaScript